sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

     <strong>Sliding Graph Construction:</strong> Transform time series data into graph structures by segmenting it into overlapping windows.
 Each graph captures localized temporal and spatial relationships, representing distinct patterns over the chosen time frame.
   </li>
   <li>
-    <strong>GNN-Based Graph Classification:</strong> Utilize GNNs to classify these graphs, extracting high-level features from their topology while preserving the structural and temporal dependencies in the data.
+    <strong>GNN Graph Classification:</strong> Utilize GNNs to classify these graphs, extracting high-level features from their topology while preserving the structural and temporal dependencies in the data.
   </li>
   <li>
-    <strong>Pre-final Vectors:</strong> Obtain graph embeddings (pre-final vectors) from the GNN model during classification.
+    <strong>Pre-final Vectors:</strong> Obtain graph embeddings (pre-final vectors) from the GNN Graph Classification model during classification.
 These embeddings represent the learned topological features and are further analyzed to reveal temporal and structural patterns in the time series.
   </li>
 </ul>